Manual installation#

 |

-The assistant requests some credentials and settings.
-The values in brackets are default values which are set by pressing return.
+The wizard asks for some credentials and settings.
+Values in brackets are default values that are accepted by pressing Enter.

 1 |